DNA & Synthetic Vaccines

 - Immunology/Animal Models - Euro Vaccines 2025 (France)

-- Infectious and Non-Infectious Diseases - VACCINES WORLD 2025 (Italy)
+- Infectious and Non-Infectious Diseases - VACCINES WORLD 2025 (Germany)

-- Influenza and Respiratory Vaccines - VACCINES WORLD 2025 (Italy)
+- Influenza and Respiratory Vaccines - VACCINES WORLD 2025 (Germany)

 - Mucosal Vaccines - Euro Vaccines 2025 (France)